1992 Mölln arson attack: Attack

 Local neighbours witnessed people jumping out of windows as their homes were set ablaze.
 The Yılmaz family was the first to be evacuated, but the Arslans' staircase and halls were blocked by the fire.
 7-year old Ibrahim Arslan was wrapped in damp towels by his grandfather as he was rushed to the outside.

 The town's fire department received an anonymous call shortly after midnight reporting that an apartment building in the city’s center, where several foreign families lived, was on fire.
 The caller ended his call with the words “Heil Hitler.”
 While the response by police and firemen were as fast as possible, the damage had been done by the time they arrived.

 Two girls, 14-year-old Ayşe Yılmaz and 10-year-old Yeliz Arslan and their 51-year-old grandmother Bahide Arslan died in the flames.
 Nine others, including a 9-month-old baby were seriously injured.

 Aftermath

 To protest the attack, several thousand people marched quietly in Berlin and Hamburg.
 Mölln's mayor, Joachim Doerfler, headed a silent procession of several hundred residents.

-Lars and Michael were found guilty by German courts, and the latter sentenced to life imprisonment.
-This was around the same times far-right terrorists massacred 5 members of a Turkish family in Solingen.
+Peters and Christiansen were found guilty by German courts and sentenced to life imprisonment and nine years imprisonment under juvenile law respectively.
+Peters was released on parole after 15 years in 2007, around the anniversary of the murders.
+Since his release, Christiansen has denied the extent of his involvement.

 The murders scared the German public, especially the Turkish minority, of the possibility of future attacks.

+In popular culture

+In 2025, a documentary based on letters of survivors of the attack titled The Moelln Letters directed by Martina Priessner was selected in the Panorama at the 75th Berlin International Film Festival and premiered in February.